george-pov/YTSkedy/docs/api/http/templates.md

   renames and is both `RowKey`-safe and URL-path-safe.
 - `type`: `YouTube` or `WordPress` (case-insensitive on input).
-The type is immutable after create because it drives storage partitioning; changing type is a delete plus create. `WordPress` is accepted now and exercised once WordPress publishing exists.
+The type is immutable after create because it drives storage partitioning; changing type is a delete plus create.
 - `name`: required, editable label.
 Non-empty and at most 50 characters.
   Unique within a type using an ordinal comparison.
 - `content`: required free text.
 Non-empty and at most 2000 characters.
 Tokens are stored as-is and are not validated against the catalog by template writes.